games-automata-play/games-automata-play.github.io/_posts/2019-11-20-armed_bandits_upper_bound.md

 A very natural class of algorithms is to assign at each time step $t$ and to each machine $i$ a number $U(i,t)$, and to choose at each step the machine maximising this number.
-(To be a bit specific: we first choose each machine once, to meaningfully initialise these numbers.)
+(We first choose each machine once, to meaningfully initialise these numbers.
+We will not take this phase into account in the later analysis.)

 The first naive attempt is to use $U(i,t) = \widehat{X}(i,t)$.
 The empirical reward converges towards the actual expected reward, i.e. $\lim_T \widehat{X}(i,T) = \mu_i$,